-Land south of Milton Keynes in South Caldecotte, as shown on the Key Diagram and Policies Map, is allocated for the development of a mix of Class B2 and B8 employment floorspace within the plan period.

-The development will be brought forward in line with all relevant policies in Plan:MK, particularly Policy SD1, SD11, SD12 and INF1.

-The development must accord with the following principles:

-- 1. A minimum of 195,000m2 of Class B2/B8 and ancillary B1 employment floorspace. - 2.
+- A. Land south of Milton Keynes in South Caldecotte, as shown on the Key Diagram and Policies Map, is allocated for the development of a mix of Class B2 and B8 employment floorspace within the plan period. - B. A comprehensive development framework for the site will be prepared and the development will be brought forward in line with all relevant policies in Plan:MK, particularly Policy SD1, SD9, SD10, NE1-6 and INF1 prior to planning applications being approved. - C. The development must accord with the following principles: - 1.
+A minimum of 195,000m2 of Class B2/B8 and ancillary B1 employment floorspace. - 2.
 Access to be taken from Brickhill Street, which will be upgraded to grid road standard. - 3.
 The development will be subject to a Transport Assessment, which will investigate the development's impact on the local highway network, including the A5/Watling Street roundabout.
 The development will contribute to any necessary improvements, as agreed by the relevant highway authorities and Highways England.
 The Transport Assessment will also set out the basis for effective public connections to and from the site to be implemented prior to completion of the development. - 4.
 A green open space link will be created on the site, linking into Caldecotte Lake to the north and providing future opportunity to link the park to the south/east.
 The open space link should include access and connectivity to Caldecotte Lake with mechanisms in place for its sustainable management over the long term and balancing ponds as part of a Sustainable Urban Drainage system across the site. - 5.
 Direct footpath connections to Bow Brickhill railway station and the existing Public Right of Way running along the site's northern boundary will be effectively integrated into the development. - 6.
 Building heights should be informed by the Landscape and Visual Impact Assessment (LVIA) and should avoid unacceptable impact on the wider landscape and heritage assets. - 7.
 The design and appearance of buildings should be sensitive to the neighbouring uses, with development fronting Brickhill Street being sensitive to views into the site from the wider landscape.
 Buildings should be designed to provide an attractive entrance to Milton Keynes from the south. - 8.
 Existing vegetation to site boundaries should be maintained and enhanced to screen the development from wider views where a LVIA deems this necessary.
 New planting should be of native species to mitigate the loss of hedgerows necessary to facilitate development. - 9.
 A desktop Archaeological Assessment should be undertaken to understand the likely presence of archaeological remains within the site.
 The recommendations of the Assessment will be implemented prior to each phase of development commencing.
 It may be necessary to undertake a field investigation to understand the archaeological potential and significance of this site and to inform the layout of development.